ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/Docker.md

 4.**Access the Webbrowser**.
 Open the URL shown at the bottom of the message from the above command.

 5. **Test Conx**.
-In the upper righthand corner of the browser, choose New -> Python 3 to start a new Python 3 notebook running.
-Then type:
+In the upper righthand corner of the browser on the Jupyter notebook home page, choose New -> Python 3 to start a new Python 3 notebook running.
+Then, in a Jupyter code cell, type:

 ```
 import conx as cx